Topics

 Do sharks need to move to breathe?

 Some do.
 These are called ram ventilators and they breathe as oxygen-rich seawater is forced over their gills as they swim.
 But not all sharks need to move to breathe.
-Buccal pumping sharks, and those that can switch between the two mechanisms (like tiger and bull sharks), can manually pump water over their gills using their mouths.
+Buccal pumping sharks, and those that can switch between the two mechanisms (like tiger and bull sharks, and now potentially grey reef sharks), can manually pump water over their gills using their mouths.
 These sharks are capable of remaining stationary for long periods of time.
+Grey reef sharks merit further investigation, to understand how they are ventilating their gills while remaining inactive.

 How do sharks sleep?